DevScholar/rust-for-js-devs/src/asynchronous-programming/index.md

 }
 ```

-1. The Rust [`async`][async.rs] keyword transforms a block of code into a state
-   machine that implements a trait called [`Future`][future.rs].
-In both
-   languages, this allows for writing asynchronous code sequentially.
+1. The Rust [`async`][async.rs] keyword transforms a block of code into a state machine that implements a trait called [`Future`][future.rs].
+In both languages, this allows for writing asynchronous code sequentially.

-2. Note that for both Rust and JavaScript, asynchronous methods/functions are prefixed
-   with the async keyword, but the return types are different.
-Asynchronous
-   methods in JavaScript indicate the full and actual return type because it can vary.
-   In Rust, it is enough to specify the _inner type_
-   `String` because it's _always some future_; that is, a type that implements
-   the `Future` trait.
+2. Note that for both Rust and JavaScript, asynchronous methods/functions are prefixed with the async keyword, but the return types are different.
+Asynchronous methods in JavaScript indicate the full and actual return type because it can vary.
+In Rust, it is enough to specify the _inner type_ `String` because it's _always some future_; that is, a type that implements the `Future` trait.

-1. The `await` keywords are in different positions in JavaScript and Rust.
-In C#, a
-   `Promise` is awaited by prefixing the expression with `await`.
+3. The `await` keywords are in different positions in JavaScript and Rust.
+In C#, `Promise` is awaited by prefixing the expression with `await`.
 In Rust,
    suffixing the expression with the `.await` keyword allows for _method
    chaining_, even though `await` is not a method.